Why Study Medicine in English at the University of Health Sciences Antigua in North America?

 +

-The 4-Year Medicine Programme
+The 5-Year Undergraduate Medicine Programme

 - Graduates will be awarded an international Doctor of Medicine (MD) degree.

-- The course duration is 4 Years.
+- The course duration is 5 Years.

 - The Basic Sciences take place on the campus of the university in Antigua and the modules that are covered are: Human Engineering I, II, III; The Practice of Medicine I,II, III, IV; The Physician and Society; Perspectives of the Mind; Healthy Communities; Disruption, Repair, and Care I, II; The Physician as a Scientist; and, The Medical Ethos.